The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/advanced-guide.md

   - date: 2021-10-26T01:30:02.246Z
     message: Created page
 ---
-**6.X Red Mage Advanced Optimization Guide**
+# 6.X Red Mage Advanced Optimization Guide

 This guide will cover some Endwalker Red Mage optimization concepts and principles that aren’t fully covered in the basic job guide.
 The intended audience include:

-* Red Mage players who have the fundamentals mostly down and are familiar with all the concepts in the basic job guide ([https://bit.ly/3JsIdMZ](https://bit.ly/3JsIdMZ)), but are trying to improve.
+* Red Mage players who have the fundamentals mostly down and are familiar with all the concepts in the basic job guide (<https://bit.ly/3JsIdMZ>), but are trying to improve.
 * High performing Red Mage players who get good logs through good GCD uptime, intuitive sense and repetition but wish to augment their theoretical understanding.
 * Players who have experience optimizing other jobs but are trying out Red Mage.

 Some of the content here will cover concepts that are obvious to people who have experience playing other jobs at a high level.
 Other aspects will be unique to Red Mage.

-**Sections**

-1. Casting Uptime
-2. Swiftcast and Acceleration Optimization
-3. Embolden, Manafication and Potion timings
-4. Damage oGCD Optimization
-5. Niche and Highly Situational Optimizations
-6. Checklist: Putting Your Fight-Specific Rotation Together
-7. Red Mage Damage Delay Chart

-**Introduction**
+## Introduction

 Endwalker changes have provided Red Mage more freedom with its rotation and movements.
 While revamped Manafication, nerfed Displacement and slower Enchanted Reprise have removed some unique and strict forms of optimization from Shadowbringers, we gained more freedom and decision-making complexity instead.